College Readiness Skills

 Are your whole-class discussions often dominated by the same few students?

-As educators, we recognize class discussions are an excellent way to foster critical thinking, active participation, respectful dialogue, and diverse perspectives.
+As educators, we recognize class discussions are an excellent way to encourage critical thinking, active participation, respectful dialogue, and diverse perspectives.

 Yet, we unintentionally overlook all the fun discussion strategies at our disposal and end up having our students discuss different class topics the same way all the time.